zalyoung/gitlab-handbook/content/handbook/security/security-assurance/observation-management-procedure.md

 </tbody>
 </table>

-Observation risk ratings play a key role in determining the Control Health and Effectiveness rating of a controls health.
-See the [Control Health and Effectiveness Rating (CHER) handbook page]({{< ref "control-health-effectiveness-rating" >}}) for details on CHER and how to establish a CHER rating.

 #### Observation Risk Ratings

 Tier 3 information system risk ratings are based off the [STORM risk rating methodology]({{< ref "storm-program#risk-factors-and-risk-scoring" >}}).